Sourdough Pumpkin Scones

 • Laminate the dough for flaky scones

-• Lamination in baking typically refers to folding layers of butter and dough together to create many flaky layers, like in croissants or rough puff pastry.
+• Lamination in baking typically refers to folding layers of butter and dough together to create many flaky layers, like in sourdough croissants or rough puff pastry.

 • You can mimic lamination by folding the layers of scone dough just a few times like a letter.
-This will create stacks of buttery layeres of dough that will puff up in the oven.
+This will create stacks of buttery layers of dough that will puff up in the oven.

-🛠 Tools Needed:
+🛠 Tools Needed

 Tools needed for sourdough pumpkin scones including a bench scraper, sheet pan with parchment paper, spatula, and a pastry brush.